dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 access and mobility policy information on its own, or alternatively obtain the required information from the H-PCF via the N24 interface.

-In the HR model, user traffic is routed to the UPF in Home PLMN(HPLMN) via the UPF in the visited network.
+In the HR model, user traffic is routed to the UPF in HPLMN via the UPF in the visited network.
 In this scenario, the SMF in HPLMN (H-SMF) selects the UPF(s) in the HPLMN and the SMF in VPLMN(V-SMF) selects the UPF(s) in the VPLMN.
 In this model, the UE obtains services from its home network.
 Here, the UPF acting as PGW resides in home network, and can directly communicate with policy and billing system.

-A given UE can have multiple simultaneous PDU sessions with different roaming model.
-In these scenarios, the HPLMN uses subscription data per Data Netwrok Name(DNN) and per Single Network Slice Selection Assistance Information(S-NSSAI) to determine PDU sessions's roaming model.

 In the HR roaming model: